-Advise patients and caregivers that sapropterin dihydrochloride powder for oral solution may cause hyperactivity and to contact their healthcare provider if the patient ex-fidgeting, or excessive talking [see Warnings and Precautions (5.6)].
+nts and caregivers that sapropterin dihydrochloride powder for oral solution may cause hyperactivity and to contact their healthcare provider if the patient experiences hyperactivity, rest fidgeting, or excessive talking (see Warnings and Precautions (5.6)).

-Dosing and Monitoring (see Dosage and Administration (2.2)) Advise patients and caregivers of the following:
+Dosing and Monitoring /see Dosage and Administration (2.1) Advise patients and caregivers of the following: Sapropterin dihydrochloride powder for oral solution should be used in conjunction with a PKUspecific diet, including dietary protein and Phe restriction.

-Sapropterin dihydrochloride powder for oral solution should be used in conjunction with a PKUspecific diet, including dietary protein and Phe restriction.
-Dietary protein and Phe intake should not be modified during the sapropterin dihydrochloride powder for oral solution evaluation period when assessing biochemical response.
-The patient must be evaluated for changes in blood Phe after being treated with saproptering a biochemical response and that blood Phe levels and dietary Phe intake should be assessed frequently during the first month of sapropterin dihydrochloride powder for oral solution se patients and caregivers: Sapropterin dihydrochloride powder for oral solution should be dissolved in water or apple juice or stirred in a small amount of soft food such as apple sauce or pudding Take sapropterin dihydrochloride powder for oral solution with a meal, preferably at the same time
+Dietary protein and Phe intake should not be modified during the sapropterin dihydrochloride powde for oral solution evaluation period when assessing biochemical response The patient must be evaluated for changes in blood Phe after being treated with saproptering dihydrochloride powder for oral solution at the recommended dose(s) for age to determine if they have a biochemical response and that blood Phe levels and dietary Phe intake should be assessed stirred in a small amount of soft food such as apple sauce or pudding.

-Monitoring of blood Phe levels is important during sapropterin dihydrochloride powder for oral Preparation and Administration (see Dosage and Administration (2.3))
+Monitoring of blood Phe levels is important during sapropterin dihydrochloride powder for oral Preparation and Administration (see Dosage and Administration (2.2)]